 iface eth0 inet6 auto

 DHCP sets your /etc/resolv.conf file automatically for you, but you need to change that in a static environment.
-Open the file in nano (or your editor of choice):
+Open the file in nano (or your editor of choice) by typing

-It should look something like this (assuming you used the Default Switch in a Hyper-V environment, for example):
+It should look something like this (in this case, assuming you used the Default Switch in a Hyper-V environment):

 domain mshome.net search mshome.net nameserver 172.26.78.193